akareen/AFL-Data-Analysis/README.md

 ## Usage

 I regularly update the CSV data files in the **/match_and_player_data** directory with the latest AFL match and player data.
 But you can also do your own data scraping using the provided scripts in the "scripts" directory.
 Scripts, using the Beautiful Soup library, are available for web scraping.

-To start analyzing AFL data, you can use the provided Jupyter notebooks in the "notebooks" directory.
-These notebooks cover a wide range of analyses and visualizations related to AFL match and player data.

-### Command Line Options

-- `<data_storage_directory>`: Specify the directory where the data will be stored.
-- `<option>`: Choose one of the following options:
-  - `matches <start year> <end year>`: Collect match scores data within the specified year range.
-  - `match_details <start year> <end year>`: Collect match scores data as well as player stats within those matches for the specified year range.
-  - `all_players`: Collect data for all players in the VFL/AFL.

-Please note that the available data ranges from 1897 to the current year.

 ## Data Guide